-It is quite easy to make but you need time and patience as it takes at least a month to make.
+It is quite easy to prepare but you need time and patience as it takes at least a month to make.
 This pickle cooks in the sun and is partly fermented.
 The longer you leave it the more the flavours will develop.
 The best one of these I ever made was left in the sun for over a year.

 An Indian meal is not complete without accompaniments like this.
 Yes, you can buy very good and diverse pickles from an Indian grocer, or even your supermarket, but if making them is so simple, and they taste so much better, why would you?
 As I have said elsewhere in this book, nothing shows you care quite as much as making these accompaniments.

-This is a typical Bengali lime pickle, and is made in batches at the start of summer to take advantage of the sun and the availability of limes.
+This is a typical Bengali lime pickle and is made in batches at the start of summer to take advantage of the sun and the availability of limes.
 Given that this pickle keeps almost indefinitely, and improves with age, you may consider making several of these, and leaving them on your roof until needed.
-I have made this, and left it on the roof for two years before eating.

 A few hints.
 Choose small limes with thin skins, so that you avoid big chunks of peel.
 Further, this type of pickle tastes better with these small limes.
 Choose a jar that just contains the limes, as you do not want too much air in the jar whilst it cooks in the sun.
 As described, this recipe makes enough to fill a 500ml pickling jar.

-You must practice stringent food hygiene when preparing this dish.
+You must practice absolute food hygiene when preparing this dish.
 Do not allow any water into the preparation, as this will encourage mould to form.
 You must sterilise the containers to prohibit any bacterial growth.
 The spices and acidity in this dish act as natural food preservatives, but don’t rely on them alone.